Priscilla (soundtrack)

 Priscilla (Original Motion Picture Soundtrack) is the soundtrack to the 2023 film Priscilla, directed by Sofia Coppola.
 Based on the life of actress Priscilla Presley and her relationship with singer-actor Elvis, the film stars Cailee Spaeny and Jacob Elordi as the respective main characters.
 The soundtrack was supervised by the French indie pop band Phoenix and Randall Poster.
 The former, which contributed to elements of the film score not included in the soundtrack.
 The soundtrack also features contributions from the duo Sons of Raphael.

-The soundtrack includes 17 of 51 musical selections used in the film.
+The soundtrack includes 17 of the 51 musical selections used in the film.
 "My Elixir", a cover song by Sons of Raphael of a track from Phoenix's 2022 studio album Alpha Zulu, was released as the lead single.
 The soundtrack was published under the A24 Music and ABKCO Records labels on November 2, 2023.
 Critics praised the anachronistic soundtrack choices as well as Phoenix's score.